Gibbsian On-Line Distributed Content Caching Strategy for Cellular Networks: Varying to Reach Optimality

+We can prove similar results for the Markov chain $\{V(lN+k)\}_{l \geq 0}$ for any $k \in \{0,1,\cdots,N-1\}$.
 Clearly, the R.H.S. of the above equation increases with $\beta$.
 Hence, under Algorithm~\ref{algorithm:virtual-cache-update-varying-inverse-temperature}, we can expect slower convergence rate as time increases.
 It has to be noted that there is a trade-off between convergence rate and the accuracy of the virtual cache update scheme using Gibbs sampling; higher accuracy (by taking very large $\beta$) obviously requires longer time because of slow convergence rate.
-It also suggests that the rate of convergence decreases with $N$ (provided that other parameters such as $\beta_0$ and $\Delta$ are fixed).
+It also suggests that the rate of convergence decreases with $N$ (provided that other parameters such as $\beta_0$ and $\Delta_1$ are fixed).
+Note that, $\Delta_1<\Delta$ and the difference between these two terms is large for large $N$.
+Hence, this provides a reasonably tight bound on the convergence rate for large $N$.